bigwiv/Biopython-cn/chr8.rst

 Again, ``hsp_map`` works the same as ``hit_map``, but on ``HSP`` objects instead of ``Hit`` objects.

-8.1.2??Hit
+8.1.2  Hit
 ~~~~~~~~~~

 ``Hit`` objects represent all query results from a single database
 entry.
 They are the second-level container in the ``Bio.SearchIO``
 object hierarchy.
-You¡¯ve seen that they are contained by ``QueryResult``
+Youâ€™ve seen that they are contained by ``QueryResult``
 objects, but they themselves contain ``HSP`` objects.

-Let¡¯s see what they look like, beginning with our BLAST search:
+Letâ€™s see what they look like, beginning with our BLAST search:

 .. code:: verbatim